Five Compassionate Accountability® Leadership Behaviors That Attract and Retain Top Talent

 Employees don’t just want to do what they are good at.
 They also want to improve.
 Being challenged and mastering new skills is highly rewarding.
 As a leader, here are things you can do:

 • Ask employees to learn new things.
-Give them opportunities to master new skill or learn something that will help them be more effective.
+Give them opportunities to master a new skill or learn something that will help them be more effective.

 • Encourage healthy risk-taking.

 • Create a safe space where failure can be an opportunity to learn and grow.
+Get insights from the expert on intelligent failure in this podcast conversation I had with Amy Edmondson.

-Treating employees with Compassionate Accountability is the key to attracting, engaging and retaining your top talent.
+Treating employees with Compassionate Accountability is the key to attracting, engaging, and retaining your top talent.

-Copyright Next Element Consulting, LLC 2023
+Copyright Next Element Consulting, LLC 2025

 Become A Place Where People Want To Work